Helenyin123/changnote/web-technology-project.md

 ## 3. Bootstrap

 Bootstrap is the most popular HTML, CSS and JS framework for designing website.
-You can download it and link to the file locally, or use CDN support, which is an online server for bootstrap, you just need to add a link to the html header.
+You can download it and link to the file locally, or use CDN\(Content Distributed Network\)support, which is an online server for bootstrap, you just need to add a link to the html header.

 **Button, Jumbotron, Navigation Bar**